 The first time I ever had mashed roasted garlic was at my brother-in-law’s house.
 He served it as an appetizer with shaved parmesan and crusty bread.
 He also had strawberries with a balsamic reduction – I was in awe of his kitchen knowledge.

 I went out soon after and purchased a garlic roaster.
 I was invested in this creamy and mellow garlic spread.
-It packs a lot of deep garlic flavor into dishes!
+It packs a lot of deep garlic flavor into dishes without a garlic bite!

 A simple appetizer can be assembled by layering a tiny bit of butter or olive oil, followed by a smear of garlic and a thin shaving of parmesan.
 Or you can let your guests build their own appetizer – spreading their own clove and adding different toppings.

 You don’t have to own a garlic baker to roast garlic.
 Wrapping the bulbs in aluminum foil will work as well.

 TIP: Include a sprig of your favorite herb like rosemary or thyme to the garlic bulb to add flavor.

 How to make quick roasted garlic